mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 > _A confirmation dialog asks the user if they want to allow the web page to make use of their webcam._

-> **Note:** MDN Web Docs allows the use of this very common syntax (which is controversial among usage authorities) to make up for the lack of a neutral gender in English.
+> **Note:** MDN Web Docs allow the use of this very common syntax (which is controversial among usage authorities) to make up for the lack of a neutral gender in English.
 >
 > The use of the third-person plural as a gender neutral pronoun (that is, using "they," "them", "their," and "theirs") is an accepted practice, commonly known as "[singular 'they'](https://en.wikipedia.org/wiki/Singular_they)."